Seneca Lake

 Mark with a nice Seneca Salmon

-Northern pike fishing lake-wide has been fair to good here over the past couple of years.
+Northern pike fishing lake-wide has been fair here over the past couple of years.
 For some reason, the milfoil (weeds) in the fall have been just about non-existent!
 That makes targeting northern pike much more difficult.
 Smallmouth and largemouth bass fishing has been decent here from what I’ve seen and heard.
 Yellow perch numbers are bouncing back with a lot of small perch around as well as some monsters!
 Alewives do a good job in suppressing yellow perch populations by feeding on their young, so as the lake trout population expands, perch should start doing better.

 Round gobies were confirmed here in 2023 and their numbers are expanding rapidly.
 Numerous classes of gobies were found.